The maximum amount that you can contribute to your TFSA is limited by your TFSA contribution room.

 You will accumulate TFSA contribution room for each year even if you do not file an income tax and benefit return or open a TFSA.

-Investment income earned by, and/or changes in the value of TFSA investments will not affect your TFSA contribution room for the current or future years.
+Investment income earned by, and changes in the value of TFSA investments will not affect your TFSA contribution room for the current or future years.
 For an example, see Example 1 - TFSA contribution room.

 How your TFSA contribution room is determined